 - Make sure to chop the fish into small chunks to create more surface area for the citrus juice to cover.

-- If you’re really nervous, blanch the fish in boiling water for 1 minute.
+- If you’re really nervous, blanch the fish in boiling water for 1 minute before cooking in the citrus juice.

 - Enjoy within 24 hours…48 hours at the absolute MAX!